dannguy1/mcp_service/docs/architecture.md

 - **Training Environment**: High-performance machine for model training, exporting logs, and deploying models.
 - **Export Consumers**: External systems that consume exported data for analysis, training, or compliance purposes.

+### Training Service Independence

+The training service functionality has been intentionally excluded from the MCP service frontend to maintain proper architectural boundaries:

+- **Separation of Concerns**: The training service may be deployed on a separate server and should have its own independent UI
+- **No Service Co-location Assumptions**: This design prevents unnecessary coupling and architectural assumptions about service deployment
+- **Independent Development**: Each service can evolve independently without affecting the other
+- **Scalability**: Services can be scaled independently based on their specific resource requirements

+The MCP service frontend focuses on:
+- Model management and deployment
+- Performance monitoring
+- Anomaly detection and analysis
+- Data export functionality

+The training service should provide its own UI for:
+- Model training workflows
+- Training data management
+- Model validation and testing
+- Training job monitoring

+This architectural decision ensures that each service remains focused on its core responsibilities and can be deployed, scaled, and maintained independently.

 ### Diagram
 ```mermaid
 flowchart TD